surrealyz/pdfclassifier/README.md

 but not Robust A+B+E model.
 We hope researchers can design stronger attacks to evade our Robust A+B+E model.

-Using the EvadeML framework, our adaptive strategy against this model are:
+Using the [EvadeML framework](https://github.com/surrealyz/EvadeML), our adaptive strategies against this model are:
 * **Move Exploit Attack.** The monotonic property (Property E) forces the attacker to delete objects from the malware, but deletion could